SpenceKonde/megaTinyCore/megaavr/extras/Errata.md

 **megaTinyCore note:** The effected part is unlikely to be used with megaTinyCore

 #### Writing the OSCLOCK Fuse in `FUSE.OSCCFG` to '1' Prevents Automatic Loading of Calibration
-Values Writing the OSCLOCK fuse in `FUSE.OSCCFG` to '1' prevents the automatic loading of calibration values from the signature row.
+Writing the OSCLOCK fuse in `FUSE.OSCCFG` to '1' prevents the automatic loading of calibration values from the signature row.
 The device will run with an uncalibrated OSC20M oscillator.

 **Workaround:** Do not use OSCLOCK for locking the oscillator calibration value.
 The oscillator calibration value can be locked by writing LOCK in `CLKCTRL.OSC`20MCALIBB to '1'.

-**megaTinyCore note:** No concern
+**megaTinyCore note:** No concern.
+We do not set that fuse.

 #### The Temperature Sensor is Not Calibrated on Parts with Date Code 727, 728 and 1728 (Year 2017, Week 27/28)
 The temperature sensor is not calibrated on parts with date code 727/728 (used on QFN packages) and 1728 (used on SOIC packages).